shagu/mtg-browser/README.md

 # mtg-browser

-A small node.js project that allows to export your magic collection scans to your filesystem [1] and also provides a simple html-site [2] to filter and search for specific cards.
+A small node.js project that allows to export your magic collection scans to your filesystem and also provides a simple html-site to browse, filter and search for specific cards.
 The goal is it to make it easier to build decks out of your local collection (todo).
-This is the successor of [delver-export](https://github.com/shagu/delver-export).
+This is the successor of [delver-export](https://github.com/shagu/delver-export) and partial rewrite from Lua to Node.js.

 ## Supported Card Scanners